-Information regarding pupils with SEND will be gathered on transition into the school through ii) Transfer between phases of education (e.g. early years to primary, primary to secondary etc.)?
+Information regarding pupils with SEND will be gathered on transition into the school through:

-- a.
-Information passed on from Portage, previous schools/nurseries. - b.
-Information passed to the school from parents. - c.
-Information gathered through the Springboard process led by the Local Authority whereby members from the Early Years Specialist Service will inform the school if there are any pupils on the admissions register that are open to them.
+- Information passed on from Portage, previous schools/nurseries. - Information passed to the school from parents.

+• Information gathered through the Springboard process, led by the Local Authority, whereby members from the Early Years Specialist Service will inform the school if there are any pupils on the admissions register that are open to them.